May 13- October 11, 2020

-Compensation is $150 per full day worked, including set-up and clean-up days.
-Partial days (under 8 hours) are paid at $15 per hour.
-The position does not include health benefits, but housing can be included for no charge and consists of a private bedroom in the farmhouse, with shared bath.
+Compensation is $18/hour including a set number of pre- and post-season set-up and clean-up days.
+The position does not include health benefits, but housing can be included for no additional charge and consists of a private bedroom in the farmhouse, with shared bath.

 If interested please fill out the application below.
 Please be sure to include a cover letter and resume.
 Thank you.